What’s it like being on a 10 day Vipassana meditation retreat? In this guest post, Jennifer Hahne shares her experience.

 I said to myself, “I enjoy meditation; sounds like a cleanse of sorts.
 I can free up the schedule and I have always glamorized the life of a monk in my fantasies…so why not.”

-“My 10 day silent meditation retreat started with some delicious soup”…
+“My 10 day vipassana meditation retreat started with some delicious soup”…

 It turned out to be really 10 nights and 11 days.